London graduate takes to the streets with CV QR code to find job

 via SWNS

 After months of rejections and radio silence, Nazim decided to take a different approach.
-Armed with a poster, a QR code, and some serious courage, he headed out to Canary Wharf – known as London’s finance capital – to hand out his CV to passers-by.
+Armed with the poster and some serious courage, he headed out to Canary Wharf – known as London’s finance capital – to hand out his CV to passers-by.

 Arriving at 11am, he stayed until 7pm to catch the after-work crowd.